RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Results

 \begin{displayquote} \itshape \textbf{A:} \enquote{Studies need to artificially constrain [misuse scenario] pathways in order to be able to study anything at all...I think it's important that we don't lose sight of that.
 Say that you have specified one particular pathway and you didn't see uplift in that, \textbf{that doesn't need to necessarily mean that you're now able to rule out all the other pathways that you didn't study.}} \end{displayquote}

 Together, these challenges underscore that constrained and incomplete pathway coverage is often unavoidable in human uplift studies, but remains methodologically defensible only when task constraints are clearly specified, transparently communicated, and explicitly aligned with the research question of interest.
-This distinction is especially salient in safety and policy contexts, where results from a single constrained pathway may be interpreted --- implicitly or explicitly --- as speaking to a broader space of real-world behaviors or risks than the study was designed to represent.
+This distinction is especially salient in governance and policy contexts, where results from a single constrained pathway may be interpreted, implicitly or explicitly, as speaking to a broader space of real-world behaviors or risks than that which the study was designed to measure.